zarpli/Logitech-Z906/README.md

 <p align="center"><img src=/images/D2-71583.jpg></p>

+The system requires external firmware to boot the DSP, the [EN25F10A](datasheet/EN25F10A.pdf) serial flash memory has been chosen.

+This is the [dump](bin/EN25F10.BIN) data.

 # DE-15 Console Connector

 The communication between the Digital Audio Processor and the console is done through TTL serial communication at 3.3V.